CHS-Intro-To-Coding/Fall2018/README.md

 ## RenWeb
 * Checking your academic status on RenWeb.
 ## Scratch
-* Setting up a [Scratch account](https://scratch.mit.edu/) for your first programming project
+* Setting up a [Scratch account](https://scratch.mit.edu/) for your first programming project.
+* Take a screen shot of your Scratch code to turn in as you complete each Google classroom assignment.
 1. Avatars
 * can you make the cat talk to you?
 * can you make the cat disappear and reappear?